gitter-badger/curly/README.md

 Collect it into your account and also show yours stuff to the rest of world

-####It's based on Spring Cloud and Netflix OSS, also Spring Family, powered by Scala, Groovy and Java
+####It's built with Spring, Netflix OSS, Spray, Rails, written in Java, Scala, Groovy, Ruby, Kotlin*